Loxorhynchus grandis: Diet

 The sheep crab is a scavenger-generalist in diet, eating algae, mussels, sea stars, small crabs, including juvenile sheep crabs and northern kelp crabs, and dead fish.

 Predators

-Sheep crabs are preyed upon by sea otters, cabezon, California sheephead, octopus, sharks, bay rays, California sea lions, and larger sheep crabs.
+Sheep crabs are preyed upon by sea otters, cabezon, California sheephead, octopus, sharks, bat rays, California sea lions, and larger sheep crabs.

 Fishery

 In the late 1970s a commercial fishery for sheep crabs developed in California.
 Two markets emerged, one for the large claws of the male crabs, and another for whole crabs.
 The fishery peaked in 1988 when 96,000 pounds of claws and 108,000 pounds of whole crabs were landed.
 In 1990, a California ballot initiative banned the use of gill nets and trammel nets that were used to catch sheep crabs, and the fishery shrank significantly.
 In 2018, California reported commercial landings of 503 pounds of claws and 74,863 pounds of whole crabs.

 Sheep crab are taken as bycatch in the California spiny lobster fishery.
 One study found 1.29% of the animals caught in lobster traps were sheep crabs.